lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ## Controvérsia

-Intuitively, batch normalization is thought to make the optimization landscape smoother.
-However, we must be careful to distinguish between speculative intuitions and true explanations for the phenomena that we observe when training deep models.
-Recall that we do not even know why simpler deep neural networks (MLPs and conventional CNNs) generalize well in the first place.
-Even with dropout and weight decay, they remain so flexible that their ability to generalize to unseen data cannot be explained via conventional learning-theoretic generalization guarantees.

 Intuitivamente, a normalização de lote é pensada para tornar o cenário de otimização mais suave.
 No entanto, devemos ter o cuidado de distinguir entre